athornton/JupyterCon-2018-talk/talk.rst

 Cost
 ####

-* Telescope: about $500 million (all numbers in 2013 dollars)
+* Telescope: about $500 million (all numbers in 2013 dollars).

-* Camera: about $165 million
+* Camera: about $165 million.

-* Operations
+* Operations:

-  * A little more than a dollar a second
+  * A little more than a dollar a second.

-  * On the order of $100,000 a day
+  * On the order of $100,000 a day.

-  * Roughly $35 million a year
+  * Roughly $35 million a year.

 ----

 Data Collection
 ###############

-* On the order of 20 TB a night (entire SDSS DR7 every three nights)
+* On the order of 20 TB a night (entire SDSS DR7 every three nights).
-* Half an exabyte in the final image collection by operational EOL (DR11)
+* Half an exabyte in the final image collection (DR11).
-* Over one trillion photometric measures of celestial sources
+* Over one trillion photometric measures of celestial sources.
-* Reduced catalogue (which most people will use)
+* Reduced catalogue (which most people will use):

-  * Smaller than image collection--order of 50 PB
+  * Smaller than image collection--order of 50 PB.
-  * tens of billions of (complex-structured) rows in a database.
+  * Tens of billions of (complex-structured) rows in a database.

 ----

 Observations of Celestial Objects
 #################################
-* 10-40 million AGNs (quasars)
+* 10-40 million AGNs (quasars).
-* 300,000 supernovae a year
+* 300,000 supernovae a year.

   * Current detection rate is about 7,000 supernovae per year.
 That's a fortyfold increase from current detection capabilities, from a